yazaroual/GildedRose-Refactoring-Kata/README.md

     * The name of the method being tested.
     * The scenario under which it's being tested.
     * The expected behavior when the scenario is invoked.
+4. Add additional unit tests to cover the solution before the refactoring.
+Approval tests will be kept to verify the output but I won't provide more text based test cases.
+As I added unit tests, I also discovered specifications that were not clearly documented.
+I updated the specifications chapter accordingly.
+Ex : **"Aged Brie"** quality increases by 2 each day after SellIn date was reached.